zhsh9/LinMonitor/README.md

 - It does so by utilizing various maps, such as a hash map for tcp_connect_time and tcp_connect_start.
 The program is equipped with four tracepoints that are established using kprobes.
 Two of these tracepoints are intended for `tcp_v4_conn_request` and `tcp_v6_conn_request`, both of which record the starting time of the connection by updating the tcp_connect_start map.
 - The other two tracepoints, `tcp_v4_conn_established` and `tcp_v6_conn_established`, calculate the connection time and increment the tcp_connect_time map.
 The tcp_connect_time map is a hash map that utilizes buckets to store connection times.
 - The program further defines a histogram metric for tcp_connect_time, which can be utilized to visualize the distribution of connection times.

+# Time of Network Retransmission

+- This is a eBPF technology to count the time of network retransmission.
+- The eBPF program is called at the entry of the kernel functions `tcp_retransmit_skb` and `tcp_cleanup_rbuf`, obtains the passed sock structure, and records the current timestamp.
+Then, at the entry of the `tcp_cleanup_rbuf` function, the probe is performed again, the start timestamp is obtained through the sock structure, the network retransmission time is calculated, and it is stored in a hash table named `network_retransmission`.
+  - The code defines two hash maps to store data related to network retransmission.
+The `network_retransmission` map is used to store the retransmission time and frequency, while the `network_retransmission_start` map is used to store the start time of each transmission.
+  - The `do_count` function is used to count the retransmission time.
+It calculates the bucket of the current retransmission time and increments the corresponding entry in the `network_retransmission` map.
+  - The `tcp_retransmit_skb` function probe is called at the entry of the `tcp_retransmit_skb` kernel function and records the start time of the current transmission in the `network_retransmission_start` map.
+  - The `tcp_cleanup_rbuf` function probe is called at the entry of the `tcp_cleanup_rbuf` kernel function and calculates the retransmission time by subtracting the start time of the transmission from the current time.
+It then calculates the bucket of the current retransmission time and increments the corresponding entry in the `network_retransmission` map.
+The entry for the start time of the transmission is then deleted from the `network_retransmission_start` map.
+- In addition, the code includes a YAML configuration for a linear histogram named `network_retransmission`.